jci-metasys/tutorial-csharp/README.md

 ## Running The Programs

 Each program can be run exactly the same way using the `dotnet run` command.
-Each program requires that you supply a usernmae, password and hostname for your Metasys server.
+Each program requires that you supply a username, password and hostname for your Metasys server.

 To run them open a console.
 Change directory to a lesson and type the following